RolandChristensen/developer-journal/_drafts/git.md

 GIT and GitHub related notes

 # Git for Local Development
 Git is awesome for source control and is essential to working in a group, but it is also extremely helpful for local development.
+This documents the command line, but describes basic skills that are important regardless of the tool you use to to interface with Git.

 Reasons for using a good local source control strategy
 * You can see a diff of any changes made, to prevent accidental changes before pushing to server